Good-Ghosting/goodghosting-protocol-v1/README.md

 * Each friend of a friend gives you 1% of their interest

+# How does it work

+* Any deposited DAI is converted to [interest earning aDAI on Aave Protocol](https://developers.aave.com/#atokens)

+* All interested is hold by the viral bank smart contract

+* Interested is distributed to the players who make it at the end of the game

+* You get extra interest bonus for friend referrals who you brought to the game

+* Any players who drop out in the middle of game lose their interest and it is distributed to the players who make it to the end

 # Smart contract usage

 ## Starting the game as a player